Family tree: Elsewhere

 Elsewhere, in many human cultures, clan and tribal associations are based on claims of common ancestry, although detailed documentation of those origins is often very limited.

 Global

 Forms of family trees are also used in genetic genealogy.
 In 2022, scientists reported the largest detailed human genetic genealogy, that unifies human genomes from many sources for insights about human history, ancestry and evolution and demonstrates a novel computational method for estimating how human DNA is related via a series of 13 million linked trees along the genome, a The study is based on the 'foundational notion that the ancestral relationships of all humans who have ever lived can be described by a single genealogy' while 'estimates of the structure are a powerful means of integrating diverse datasets and gaining greater insights into human genetic diversity'., which has been described as the largest "human family tree".

-Other uses

-The author Pete Frame is notable for having produced "family trees" of rock bands.
-In this instance, the entries represent a membership of certain groups, and personnel changes within them, rather than family relationships.
-Several books have been produced with his family trees, which in turn have led to a BBC television series about them, including interviews from the bands depicted in the trees.

-Another common use is in the creation of episcopal trees in Christian traditions that believe in apostolic succession.
-In this case, the connection is not made through blood, but through the order of succession of bishops.